dchege711/programming_challenges/advent-of-code/2024/AoC2024/08-resonant-collinearity/08-resonant-collinearity.md

 The challenge here is in the explosion of antinode locations.
 For example, in an
-\\(N \times N\\) grid, matching antennas at \\((a, a)\\) and \\((b, b)\\) lead to 12 antinode positions along the diagonal.
+\\(N \times N\\) grid, matching antennas at \\((a, a)\\) and \\((b, b)\\) lead to \\(N\\) antinode positions along the diagonal.

 If the optimizations in [Part One](#part-one) are insufficient, then we might want to cache a combination of a unit vector and the top/left cell to avoid repeated computation.
-Turns out [Part One](#part-one)'s optimizations are insufficient; won't complicate it further.
+Turns out the optimizations are sufficient; won't complicate it further.

 {{< readfile
   file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/08-resonant-collinearity/ResonantCollinearity.PartTwo.cs"
   highlight="cs"
   id="ResonantCollinearity.PartTwo.cs" >}}

+## References

 1. {{< citation
   id="AoC2024Day08"